Why many Africans use a pram instead of carrying their babies? Indoctrination?

 - Is it allowed to walk with a baby in this way here in Europe? or can’t you afford to buy a proper pram?

-- I did not know you could do this outside, and why do people not do it here? and
+- I did not know you could do this outside, and why do people not do it here? andthat goes on and on.

 What I then realized was that African people or diaspora in general have not even thought whether carrying of baby’s could be one of the most important behavior in life.